djeada/Linux-Notes/notes/file_system.md

 ## Challenges

-1. Does the file /bin/echo exist?
-If so, how does it relate to <code>echo</code> command?
+1. Does the file `/bin/echo` exist on your system?
+If so, how does it relate to the `echo` command?
-1. Use /dev/random or /dev/urandom to create a file with 100 lines of random chars.
+1. Use `/dev/random` or `/dev/urandom` to create a file with 100 lines of random chars.
-1. Can you explain me what the /bin and /sbin directories are for?
+1. Can you explain the purpose of the `/bin` and `/sbin` directories?
 1. What is the difference between character and block device drivers in UNIX?
-Can we use <code>ls</code>  to determine which group the device belongs to?
+Can we use `ls`  to determine which group the device belongs to?
-1. Can you deduce your CPU's model from the contents of /proc/cpuinfo?
+1. Can you deduce your CPU's model from the contents of `/proc/cpuinfo`?
-1. What hidden files may be found in the /root directory?
+1. What hidden files may be found in the `/root` directory?